Who is my advisor?

 What are the requirements for applying to the licensure program?

-The application for the licensure program recently became digital.
+The application for the licensure program is completely digital.
 Some of the major pieces of the application are:

 • Minimum GPA of 2.75 – which must be maintained in order to student teach and graduate.